Voluntary Tax Transparency Code Report

 The above effective tax rates (ETRs) have been calculated as income tax expense divided by accounting profit for the Australian Kubota accounting consolidated group and the global Kubota accounting consolidated group.

-The 2022 and 2021 Australian ETRs are 29.35% and 30.76% respectively.
+The 2023 and 2022 Australian ETRs are 29.68% and 29.35% respectively.
 This reflects the impact of permanent adjustments in respect of non-deductible entertainment and subscriptions which decrease the ETR below the headline Australian income tax rate of 30%.

 _______________________________________________________________________________________